MicrosoftDocs/learn/learn-pr/azure-devops/implement-code-workflow/includes/10-summary.md

 #### Feature Branch Workflow

-The core idea behind the Feature Branch Workflow is that all feature development takes place in a dedicated branch instead of the master branch.
+The core idea behind the Feature Branch Workflow is that all feature development takes place in a dedicated branch instead of the main branch.
 This encapsulation makes it easy for multiple developers to work on a particular feature without disturbing the main codebase.
-It also means the master branch will never contain broken code, which is a huge advantage for continuous integration environments.
+It also means the main branch will never contain broken code, which is a huge advantage for continuous integration environments.

-The Feature Branch Workflow assumes a central repository, and master represents the official project history.
-Instead of committing directly on their local master branch, developers create a new branch every time they start work on a new feature.
+The Feature Branch Workflow assumes a central repository, and main represents the official project history.
+Instead of committing directly on their local main branch, developers create a new branch every time they start work on a new feature.
 Feature branches should have descriptive names, like new-banner-images or bug-91.
 The idea is to give a clear, highly-focused purpose to each branch.
-Git makes no technical distinction between the master branch and feature branches, so developers can edit, stage, and commit changes to a feature branch.
+Git makes no technical distinction between the main branch and feature branches, so developers can edit, stage, and commit changes to a feature branch.

 #### Gitflow Workflow